JonYahr/FinalProject/index.md

 2) Provide the ability to edit the profile.

 3) Display a list of members with a hyperlink to their profile.
+(I decided that it made more sense design-wise to show all the data at once rather than hiding it behind a hyperlink.)

 Checkpoint 3

 1) Have a club chat that is integrated into the web application, which will allow for people to organize outings outside the group context.
+(Jeremey pointed out that GroupMe could accomplish the same thing and he's correct.
+Instead, I think I could take checkpoint 3 to implement a posting system that advertises actual club events.
+We use our GroupMe so often that people will miss event postings since there's so many people chatting that not everyone looks back through the chat history.)

 ### 4. Project Justification - why is your project interesting?
 Novelty - why is your project different than existing applications, and why should people use it?